Frequently Asked Questions

 Q: How many total residents are in your program?

-A: There are generally 66 Anesthesiology residents and 12 interns each year.
+A: There are generally 66 Anesthesiology residents and 20 interns.

 Application Forms and Recommendations

 Q: I am applying this year.
 Can I send in my letters of recommendation before I apply?

 A: All letters of recommendation must be sent directly through ERAS.
 We will not accept them otherwise.
 If you are having trouble, please contact ERAS and your letter writer to make sure all documents were uploaded correctly.

 Q: I wasn’t accepted by UF Anesthesiology.
 How can I strengthen my ERAS application?